andersonchau/it_learning_notes/study Notes.md

 ### Redirect (HTTP 302)
 - Backend tell frontend to go to another URL
 - Can be set in API endpoint, Apache HTTPD
-- Used in OAuth2, redirection to
+- Used in OAuth2, redirecting back to original page in Application

 ### URL Rewriting
 - purely done in backend